Unknown Secrets of Ukraine

 No-23

 Armed with a 16-meter sword and a great slab of a shield, Mother Motherland clearly isn’t to be messed with.
-While Communist symbols and street names were outlawed from Ukraine in 2015, Second World War monuments – like this titanium statue in Kiev – were allowed to remain.
+While Communist symbols and street names were outlawed from Ukraine in 2015, Second World War monuments – like this titanium statue in Kiev

 Mother Motherland, a suitably imposing 62 meters tall, was built in the 1970s – and now forms part of the Museum of the History of Ukraine in World War II (catchy title).
 The monument’s fire pit is supposed to hold an eternal flame, but due to funding issues, it now only burns on the biggest national holidays.